Raimo33/FlashHTTP/docs/building-and-testing/benchmarks.md

   - Compile the library as described in the [installation guide](installation.md)
   - Compile the benchmark target: ```cmake --build . --target benchmark```
   - Run the benchmark executable: ```./benchmark```
-  - Generate a plot with the results: ```python3 ./benchmarks/plot.py